 For this application, we use eight 146-gigabyte, 15,000 RPM serial-attached SCSI (SAS) HDs in a Redundant Array of Independent Disks (RAID) 1+0 fault tolerance scheme as the disk subsystem.
 Each hard drive is capable of about 200 average IOPS.
 The combined array produces a little over 800 IOPS.

-- Up to 20MB per second (1700GB per day) of raw indexing performance, as long as no other Splunk Enterprise related activity occurs.
+- Up to 20MB per second (1700GB per day) of raw indexing performance if no searching or other index-related activity occurs.

 - Up to 50,000 events per second for dense searches.